Chair in Geopolitics and Business Strategy

 ‘We will not train specialists in geopolitics, but enlightened leaders.
 Our goal is to give students and executives the practical tools they need to analyse, anticipate and act responsibly in a complex global context, where companies are geopolitical players in their own right.’

-Luc de Rancourt, former Air Force general, director of the Chair
+Luc de Rancourt, General of the Air Force (2S), former Inspector General of the Armed Forces, Co-Director of the Chair

 A PRESTIGIOUS ADVISORY BOARD